From Matsue with Kioke: Kanemori Shoyu Soy Sauce and Wife from Germany

 To reach Kanemori Shoyu, there are several travel options:

-- Shinkansen: Take the Shinkansen via Okayama Station and transfer to Local Limited Express Yakumo.
+• Shinkansen: Take the Shinkansen to Okayama Station, then transfer to the limited express Yakumo.
 The trip takes six hours and costs around 50,000 yen with a Japan Rail Pass.

-- Local bus: Transfer to a local bus from Matsue Station to Daigaku Kawatsu and get off at the Kitahori or Ishibashi-san chome bus stop.
+• Local bus: Take a local bus from Matsue Station to Daigaku Kawatsu, and get off at the Kitahori or Ishibashi-san chome bus stop.

 Emmi Maria’s Story